seilna/CNN-Units-in-NLP/README.md

 ---
 # Acknowledgements
+Each model used in our experiments is implemented based on [this](https://github.com/paarthneekhara/byteNet-tensorflow) and [this](https://github.com/zonetrooper32/VDCNN) repository.
+We thank the authors.

-We appreciate <a href="http://vision.snu.ac.kr/people/insujeon.html">Insu Jeon</a>, <a href="https://j-min.io/">Jaemin Cho</a>, <a href="https://shmsw25.github.io/">Sewon Min</a>, <a href="https://yunseokjang.github.io/">Yunseok Jang</a> and the anonymous reviewers for their helpful comments and discussions.
+We also appreciate <a href="http://vision.snu.ac.kr/people/insujeon.html">Insu Jeon</a>, <a href="https://j-min.io/">Jaemin Cho</a>, <a href="https://shmsw25.github.io/">Sewon Min</a>, <a href="https://yunseokjang.github.io/">Yunseok Jang</a> and the anonymous reviewers for their helpful comments and discussions.
 This work was supported by <a href="https://www.kakaocorp.com/">Kakao</a> and <a href="http://kakaobrain.com/">Kakao Brain</a> corporations, IITP grant funded by the Korea government (MSIT) (No. 2017-0-01772) and Creative Pioneering Researchers Program through Seoul National University.

 ---
 # Contact